tirkarp/vibe/README.md

 # Vibe
-Music streaming platform for the deaf.
+Music streaming platform for the hearing impaired

 ### Prerequisites
 - npm